- Define basic terms used to describe language use.

 Note that, when Adam presents the information about Gary’s purchase of a ring, Ben responds by presenting his inference about who the recipient of the ring might be, namely, Mary.
 In conversational terms, Ben’s utterance acts as evidence for his comprehension of Adam’s utterance—“Yes, I understood that Gary bought a ring”—and Adam’s nod acts as evidence that he now has understood what Ben has said too—“Yes, I understood that you understood that Gary has bought a ring for Mary.”
 This new information is now added to the initial common ground.
 Thus, the pair of utterances by Adam and Ben (called an adjacency pair) together with Adam’s affirmative nod jointly completes one proposition, “Gary bought a ring for Mary,” and adds this information to their common ground.
 This way, common ground changes as we talk, gathering new information that we agree on and have evidence that we share.
 It evolves as people take turns to assume the roles of speaker and listener, and actively engage in the exchange of meaning.

 Common ground helps people coordinate their language use.
-For instance, when a speaker says something to a listener, he or she takes into account their common ground, that is, what the speaker thinks the listener knows.
+For instance, when a speaker says something to a listener, they take into account their common ground, that is, what the speaker thinks the listener knows.
 Adam said what he did because he knew Ben would know who Gary was.
 He’d have said, “A friend of mine is getting married,” to another colleague who wouldn’t know Gary.
 This is called audience design (Fussell & Krauss, 1992); speakers design their utterances for their audiences by taking into account the audiences’ knowledge.
 If their audiences are seen to be knowledgeable about an object (such as Ben about Gary), they tend to use a brief label of the object (i.e., Gary); for a less knowledgeable audience, they use more descriptive words (e.g., “a friend of mine”) to help the audience understand their utterances (Box 1).

 So, language use is a cooperative activity, but how do we coordinate our language use in a conversational setting?
 To be sure, we have a conversation in small groups.
 The number of people engaging in a conversation at a time is rarely more than four.
 By some counts (e.g., Dunbar, Duncan, & Nettle, 1995;James, 1953), more than 90 percent of conversations happen in a group of four individuals or less.
 Certainly, coordinating conversation among four is not as difficult as coordinating conversation among 10.
 But, even among only four people, if you think about it, everyday conversation is an almost miraculous achievement.